softlab-unimore/Gradino/README.md

 4. with the option to generate parallel (i.e. evidence retrieved from each table, and then aggregated) and sequential (i.e. multi-hop questions across multiple tables) data.
 5. with total control over the number of tables, attributes, and rows per table.

-The Gradino-generated data described in the paper is available in the `datasets/` directory.
+The Gradino-generated data described in the paper (available in `gradino.pdf`) is available in the `datasets/` directory.
 The finetuned models will be provided as HuggingFace models upon paper acceptance (due to the anonymity constraints).

 ## How to generate new Table QA instances